 - Judges

-Individuals are not legally permitted to resist any of these individuals if they are carrying out a lawful duty.
-A violation of PC 69 can lead to serious legal consequences, so this charge should always be treated seriously.
+Individuals are not legally permitted to resist these individuals if they carry out a lawful duty.
+A violation of Penal Code 69 PC can lead to serious legal consequences; therefore, you should always take this charge seriously.
+Call an experienced California criminal defense lawyer today to discuss your case and build a defense to the charges.

 Charges Similar to Resisting an Executive Officer